 The Kurdistan Region is where all minorities feel safe and witness integration and reconciliation.
-There is not a single case of ethnic disparity in the Kurdistan Region, and the regional government continues to support religious and ethnic coexistence.
+Kurdistan Region, and the regional government continues to support religious and ethnic coexistence.

-Being a country that has suffered through economic troubles, domestic conflict and grieved through the terrors of ISIL, Kurdistan Region has managed to remain committed to preserving values related to peace and coexistence.
+Being a region that has suffered through economic troubles, domestic conflict and grieved through the terrors of ISIL, Kurdistan Region has managed to remain committed to preserving values related to peace and coexistence.
 Article 6 in the draft constitution of KRG clearly states that the Kurdistan population is composed of Kurds, Arabs, Turkmen, Chaldeans, Assyrian, Armenian and other people living in the region.
 Those who practice other religions are not considered minorities, but they are rather considered as constituents in the society since the Kurdistan Region is a multi-ethnic and multi-religion region.